 Hyd y Cwrs

 Do you want a job outdoors that seeks to conserve wildlife and helps the public gain access and enjoyment from the countryside?
-This is just what you’re looking for.
-This two year course is geared to provide you with the practical skills and knowledge required to gain work for countryside organisations such as the National Trust, national parks, the RSPB or county wildlife trusts.
+This two year course is geared to provide you with the practical skills and knowledge required to gain employment within countryside organisations such as the National Trust, national parks, the RSPB or county wildlife trusts.

 Here is why you should consider this course:

-- Industry leader in education and training for countryside careers.
+- Aberystwyth University is an industry leader in education and training for countryside careers;

-- Development of practical countryside skills such as fencing, dry stone walling and tree planting and work experience as an integral part of the course.
+- This course will enable you to develop the practical countryside skills such as fencing, dry stone walling and tree planting and work experience as an integral part of the course;

-- Regular visits to stunning conservation, wildlife and recreation sites.
+- The Institute organises regular visits to stunning conservation, wildlife and recreation sites.